Buying A Lower Mortgage Interest Rate: Is It Right For You?

 What Is A Buydown?

-A mortgage rate buydown is when a borrower pays an additional charge in exchange for a lower interest rate on their mortgage.
+A mortgage rate buydown is when a borrower pays an additional charge in exchange for an interest rate lower than the par rate they were offered after completing the approval process.
 Just like lenders can help cover the borrower’s closing costs by charging a slightly higher interest rate, the door swings both ways.
 Borrowers can essentially buy a lower interest rate upfront.

 What Are Mortgage Points?